forcedotcom/source-deploy-retrieve/contributing/publishing.md

 After feature/bug work has been QA'd and closed, it's time to prepare those changes for publishing.

-The source-deploy-retrieve project uses a two branch strategy.
+The source-deploy-retrieve project uses a two-branch strategy.
 Work that is currently under development is committed to the 'develop' branch.
-Whereas the 'main' branch is what's currently in production or is being staged for production.
+The 'main' branch is what's currently in production or is being staged for production.

 ## Porting Changes

-To port changes from the develop branch to main we utilize a script called `port-changes.js`.
-This script is configured with a task to make it easy to trigger from the VSCode Command Palette.
-This script will determine the changes that need to be ported from develop to main.
-It will also create the port branch with the specified version bump and cherry-pick the commits we want to port.
+To port changes from the develop branch to main, we utilize a script called `port-changes.js`.
+This script is configured with a task to make it easy to trigger from the VS Code Command Palette.
+This script determines the changes to port from develop to main.
+It also creates the port branch with the specified version bump and cherry-picks the commits we want to port.

 ### Steps